-COUNCIL DECISION on the conclusion of the Economic Partnership Agreement between the East African Community Partner States, of the one part, and the European Union and its Member States, of the other part.
+COUNCIL DECISION on the signing and provisional application of the Economic Partnership Agreement between the East African Community Partner States, of the one part, and the European Union and its Member States, of the other part

 2. BUDGET LINES

 Chapter and Article: Chapter 12, Article 120

-Amount budgeted for the year 2014: € 16 185 600 000
+Amount budgeted for the year 2014: \in 16 185 600 000

 3. FINANCIAL IMPACT

+Proposal has no financial implications

 4. ANTI-FRAUD MEASURES

 In order to protect the European Union's Own Resources, the Agreement contains provisions aimed at ensuring the correct application by the partner country of the conditions laid down for application of the trade concessions under §3 "Financial Impact", in particular in Article 16 'Special provisions on administrative cooperation' (so-called 'OLAF clause') and in its Protocol 1 on Rules of Origin and Protocol 2 on Mutual Administrative Assistance in Customs Matters.
 These provisions complement the customs legislation of the European Union applicable to all imported goods (in particular the European Union's Customs Code and Implementing Provisions) and that on Member States' responsibilities with respect to the control of Own Resources (in particular Council Regulation (EC) No 1150/2000).